akoumjian/python-safety-vuln/README.md

 4. `safety check`

 You should see both `Running my modified safety.check` and that `insecure-package` is not listed in the results!

+## How it Works

+Everything in Python is mutable.
+The trick is getting some code to run at interpreter load time in order to do some patching.

+1. When you install this package, the `setup.py` settings installs a `malicious.pth` file to your `site-packages` directory.
+2. The `malicious.pth` file gets loaded anytime Python starts, which in turn imports our `malicious` package.
+3. The `malicious/__init__.py` patches the safety library with a custom function to avoid detection.